What to Do in Your First 24 Hours in Kyoto: Itinerary for First-Time Visitors

 Philosopher's Walk

-As lovely as the route is at any time of year, the Philosopher’s Walk is at its best in spring.
-See its cherry trees lining in full bloom is a transcendent experience.
-Time your visit right to enjoy one of Kyoto’s best hanami spots.
+As lovely as the route is at any time of year, the Philosopher’s Walk is at its finest in spring, when it becomes one of Kyoto’s most popular hanami spots.
+The path is lined with hundreds of cherry trees.
+Captured in full bloom, it’s a transcendent experience!

 Once you find the path, follow it north.
-Soon, you’ll stumble upon one of the top things to do in Kyoto: Ginkaku-ji.
+Soon, you’ll stumble upon one of my favorite things to see & do in Kyoto: Ginkaku-ji.

-Fortunately, we’ve got at least one more in the works.
+Fortunately, I’ve got at least one more in the works.

-Ginkaku-ji, translated as Silver Pavilion, is one temple you shouldn’t miss while visiting Kyoto.
+Ginkaku-ji, translated as Silver Pavilion, is one temple I would not recommend missing while visiting Kyoto.
 The temple’s history dates back to the late 15th century.
-Ginkaku-ji was built by Shogun Ashikaga Yoshimasa.
-The temple served as a counterweight to the impressive Kinkaku-ji (Golden Pavilion).
+Ginkaku-ji was built by Shogun Ashikaga Yoshimasa, serving as a counterweight to the impressive Kinkaku-ji (Golden Pavilion).

-Although its gilded brother is the handsomer of the two, Ginkaku-ji is still impressive.
-It’s a reasonable consolation prize for time-crunched travellers.
+Although its gilded brother, in my opinion, is the handsomer of the two, Ginkaku-ji is still impressive.
+It’s a reasonable consolation prize for time-crunched travellers, who can’t fit the farther-flung Kinkaku-ji into their plans.

 Ginkaku-ji Temple

-The highlight is capturing the beautiful vistas of the surprisingly-silverless main Silver Pavilion.
-Ginkaku-ji also contains a handful of smaller buildings amid ponds and gardens.
+The highlight of the complex is capturing the beautiful vistas of the surprisingly silverless main Silver Pavilion.
+Walking around Ginkaku-ji, I also spotted a handful of smaller buildings amid ponds and gardens.

-Known as the Sea of Silver Sand, the sand garden is worth checking out.
-Combine it with a visit to the moss garden to admire the intricacies of ancient Japanese landscape architecture.
+On your visit, I’d recommend checking out the sand garden, known as the Sea of Silver Sand.
+Combine it with a visit to the moss garden—punctuated with ponds, islands, bridges, and streams—to admire the intricacies of ancient Japanese landscape architecture.

 Gion District

 Whatever you do, don’t leave Gion without checking out Shirakawa-minami-dori.
-Much like the Philosopher’s Walk, Shirakawa-minami-dori is fringed by weeping cherry trees.
-The street shines during hanami season.
+Much like the Philosopher’s Walk, Shirakawa-minami-dori is fringed by weeping cherry trees and shines most during hanami season.

 Shirakawa Gion District